junxit/us-congress-bills-117/metadata.md

 - 2021-03-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: 384 - 38 (Roll no. 89). (text: 3/16/2021 CR H1390-1391)
 - 2021-03-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: 384 - 38 (Roll no. 89).(text: 3/16/2021 CR H1390-1391)
 - 2021-03-18 — Received in the Senate, read twice.
+- 2021-07-14 — Senate amendment submitted
+- 2021-07-20 — Amendment SA 2121 proposed by Senator Durbin for Senator Toomey. (consideration: CR S4962-4965, S4967-4974; text as modified: CR S4962) To ensure adequate funding in the Crime Victims Fund is disbursed to victims, their families, and their advocates each year.
+- 2021-07-20 — Amendment SA 2121, as modified, not agreed to in Senate by Yea-Nay Vote.
+40 - 60.
+Record Vote Number: 271.
+- 2021-07-20 — Measure laid before Senate by unanimous consent. (consideration: CR S4962-4965, S4967-4974)
+- 2021-07-20 — Passed Senate, under the order of 7/14/21, having achieved 60 votes in the affirmative, without amendment by Yea-Nay Vote.
+100 - 0.
+Record Vote Number: 272.
+- 2021-07-20 — Passed/agreed to in Senate: Passed Senate, under the order of 7/14/21, having achieved 60 votes in the affirmative, without amendment by Yea-Nay Vote.
+100 - 0.
+Record Vote Number: 272.
+- 2021-07-20 — Roll call votes on amendments in Senate: Amendment SA 2121, as modified, not agreed to in Senate by Yea-Nay Vote.
+40 - 60.
+Record Vote Number: 271.
+- 2021-07-20 — Senate amendment not agreed to: Amendment SA 2121, as modified, not agreed to in Senate by Yea-Nay Vote.
+40 - 60.
+Record Vote Number: 271.
+- 2021-07-20 — Senate amendment proposed (on the floor): Amendment SA 2121 proposed by Senator Durbin for Senator Toomey.
+- 2021-07-21 — Message on Senate action sent to the House.
+- 2021-07-21 — Presented to President.
+- 2021-07-21 — Presented to President.
+- 2021-07-22 — Became Public Law No: 117-27.
+- 2021-07-22 — Became Public Law No: 117-27.
+- 2021-07-22 — Signed by President.
+- 2021-07-22 — Signed by President.